marvlyngkhoi/WACV_2025/README.md

 ## Usage
-Ensure you have access to a GPU with at least 40GB of memory if you intend to process more than one video simultaneously.
+Ensure you have access to a GPU for running more these notebook.

 Open the `train.ipynb` notebook in the repository for training.